wahprima/IDNOG-API/workingArea.md

 # Working Area - `workingArea`

-Working Area or commonly known as *Wilayah Kerja* in Indonesia, is to be written as `workingArea` in API format.
+Working Area or commonly known as *Wilayah Kerja* in Indonesia, is to be written as `workingArea` in API.

-API format based on its reference in `workingArea` metadata are described as follow :
+The metadata format based on its reference in **SK Kapusdatin ESDM** are described as follow :

 SK Rev 4.2 | API
 ----------- | -----------